The New Jim Crow: Mass Incarceration in the Age of Colorblindness

 For students, faculty, and staff, it is important to be exposed to and aware of aspects of the world beyond their own daily experiences.
 To facilitate this understanding, and also to strengthen our campus community, Mizzou Law started a One Read program in 2015.
-This year, MU Libraries is thrilled to join the program and invite all students, staff, and faculty to read a particular book relating to diversity, inclusion, and current issues of social justice.
+MU Libraries joined the program in 2017, and invites all students, staff, and faculty to read a particular book relating to diversity, inclusion, and current issues of social justice.

 We believe that a One Read program will strengthen our Mizzou community by providing a focus for yearlong conversations and events across campus.
 Over the past several years, our attention has been drawn by events around the U.S. to issues of race and the experience of “otherness.”
 These issues reflect the challenges of seeing the world from another’s perspective – an imperative skill at any University, and as a member of society.